The 30 Smartest Celebrities In Hollywood

-Before Matt Damon starred in “Good Will Hunting,” he really hit the books at Harvard.
+Models, actors, and musicians are sometimes perceived as unintelligent because of the characters they play or the stigma of their careers– but there are a number of celebs out there who surprise us with their smarts.

-And before James Franco turned on his wild side in “Freaks and Geeks,” the maths wiz interned at Lockheed Martin.
+Many stars possess a certain flair for academia, and are accomplished authors, politicians, scientists, and businesspeople.

-We rounded up 30 celebrities who are high school valedictorians, Ivy Leaguers, MENSA members, and certified geniuses in their own rights.
+From valedictorians to Ivy Leaguers to MENSA members, these celebrities are certified geniuses in their own rights.

-These stories of actors, musicians, and TV personalities’ brilliance may surprise you.
+The 'Black Swan' lead has a bachelor's degree from Harvard -- making her the first alum to win an Academy Award -- and took graduate courses at Hebrew University in Jerusalem.
+She enrolled at Harvard as Natalie Herschlag, her birth name, for a bit of anonymity, but her professors noted that she was an exceptional student.

-Growing up under Brian Williams' roof, the 'Girls' actress wasn't allowed to act professionally until she graduated from college.
-She studied English and archaeology classes at Yale -- taking the kind of classes that make you feel like 'lying on the ground thinking about things,' she says.
+She speaks six languages and has twice been published in scientific journals.
+As she once told the New York Post, 'I'd rather be smart than a movie star.'

 But the former 'Punk'd' host lost his scholarships when he broke into his high school as a prank.
 He ended up at the University of Iowa, but dropped out at age 19 to pursue modelling.
 Kutcher now divides his time between acting and smart investing -- in companies like Airbnb, Spotify, and Foursquare.

-'The sexiest thing in the entire world is being really smart,' Kutcher said at last year's Teen Choice Awards.
+'The sexiest thing in the entire world is being really smart,' Kutcher said at this year's Teen Choice Awards.

 Cindy Crawford, who graduated as the valedictorian of her high school class, signed her first modelling contract in 1984.
 Initially she used the money to supplement her scholarship to attend Northwestern University, but she ditched school to launch her career.